 In Hong Kong, lawmaker Paul Tse told RTHK on Wednesday that the ruling by the appeal court had a deterrent effect and can serve as a guide for society.
 Giving an example, he said that methamphetamine was previously only seen as a social drug, but subsequent rulings elevated it to the ranks of drugs such as cocaine.

-The protests in 2014 were in response to Finance Committee chair Ng Leung-sing forcing a vote on a HK$340 million funding proposal for a controversial northeast New Territories development plan.
-The vote took place whilst pan-democrats were out of their seats.
+The protests in 2014 were in response to Finance Committee chair Ng Leung-sing’s attempts to end a filibuster by the pro-democracy camp over the northeast New Territories development plan.